 Doesn’t a Smart Lock make my door unsafe?

 Numerous electronic door lock manufacturers offer retrofit solutions.
 This means the smart lock in question is placed on the existing door cylinder.
 The Nuki Smart Lock is also designed to be compatible with most common locking cylinders in Europe and easy to install.
 This means nothing usually needs to be changed on the lock itself during installation (more on this here).
 You can even continue to lock your door from the outside with your conventional key alongside the Nuki app.
 Since your locking cylinder remains the same, a Smart Lock does not change the fundamental security of your lock.
-Regardless of whether you use a Smart Lock or not, we recommend investing in a high-quality and secure locking cylinder (e.g. from CISA).
+Regardless of whether you use a Smart Lock or not, we recommend investing in a high-quality and secure locking cylinder (e.g. the Nuki Universal Cylinder).

 Since your locking cylinder remains the same, a Smart Lock does not change the fundamental security of your lock.
 Regardless of whether you use a Smart Lock or not, we recommend investing in a high-quality and secure locking cylinder (e.g. from CISA).